Akkatecture/Documentation/content/docs/basic_concepts/aggregates.md

 }
 ```

 The aggregate manager works by resolving the addresses of aggregate roots and routes messages to them accordingly.
-It routes by using `Command<,,>.AggregateId` to locate or create the child aggregate roots.
-Since we are also in an actor system, the `AggregateManager<,,>` is also responsible for supervising aggregate roots.
-The aggregate manager is one instance of an implementation of a [one child per entity pattern](https://gigi.nullneuron.net/gigilabs/child-per-entity-pattern-in-akka-net/).
+It routes the messages by using the `Command<,,>.AggregateId` member variable to locate or create the child aggregate roots.
+Since we are also in an actor system, the `AggregateManager<,,>` is also responsible for supervising aggregate roots (which are also actors within akka.net).
+The aggregate manager is what enables Akkatecture to take advantage of the [one child per entity pattern](https://gigi.nullneuron.net/gigilabs/child-per-entity-pattern-in-akka-net/).
 There is another example of this pattern being applied in Akkatecture's `Akkatecture.Cluster` package which does the same thing for aggregates and [sagas](/docs/sagas) in a clustered environment.

 > Make sure that aggregate managers do not do anything that violates the error kernel pattern.
 In short, dont do dangerous `I/O` within the aggregate manager, since it will be responsible for many aggregates underneath it.